 **Read ten books per week, and you’ll blow away this challenge in less than two years!

-We are excited to announce a new program for preschoolers called “1000 Books Before Kindergarten”!
 Research shows that reading books and sharing stories with your child is one of the best ways to help them enter school with the language skills they need to be ready to learn and grow.
-So all you need to do is pick up a log in the children’s area (or download and print one here!) and start checking off books!
-No need to write titles, just keep a tally on the log, and every 50 books your child will get stickers.
-At 1000, your child will receive a certificate and can add their name to our 1000 Books Before Kindergarten display.
+You can pick up a log in the children’s area (or download and print one here!) or keep track on your own.
+Then just start reading – no need to write down book titles.
+You can check-in online with us via the form below, or bring your log into the library (we will give your child a sticker for every hundred books read).
+When you reach 1000 books, your child will receive a certificate and a prize.
+Stop in the Children’s Library to find your child’s name on our 1000 Books Before Kindergarten Progress Wall.

 Please come in and our librarians would love to help you find books for school assignments and just-for-fun, information for book reports and papers, and much more!